Code-Institute-Submissions/cigarist/TESTING.md

 is set to hidden.
 So the validation didn't work.
     - The fix was from the Flask mini project jQuery code that allowed the vaidation to work correctly.

+10. When testing the edit_post.html page I noticed on Apple devices there was an additional caret below each sub-heading which did not meant to show up on Chrome Dev Tools.
+    - The fix was adding -webkit-appearance: none so Apple OS does not render the caret unexpectedly.
+Once this property was included the caret was no longer visble and works well on iOS devices.

 ---